Henry and Cecelia Magaziner Magaziners of Humenne Updated 1/2/2012

 George Sidney Simpson was born on September 21, 1908 in Columbus, Ohio.
 He was the son of Blanche Rose Bottenstein and George Martin Simpson.

 Sadly, George's athletic fitness didn't protect him from the family history of heart disease that took the lives of both of his parents.
-George died of a heart attack at the age of 55, on December 2, 1961 in Columbus, Ohio.
+George died of a heart attack while watching a card game at a country club at the age of 55, on December 2, 1961 in Columbus, Ohio.
+He was buried at Glen Rest Memorial Estate in Reynoldsburg, Ohio, and his tombstone there describes him as "World's Fastest Human, 100 yds, 4 sec.
+OSU 1929."
+Myrna never remarried.
+She died in Bexley, Ohio on October 14, 1997.

 <= Previous | Next =>